kotajacob/modget/README.md

 	- Search curseforge for mods based on search terms.
 Prints mod names, MODID, Version, and a short description.

 - `show <MODID/Slug>`
-	- NOT YET IMPLEMENTED
-	- Query and print more information about a specific mod by MODID Slug.
+	- Query and print information about installed mods or a specific mod by MODID or Slug.

 - `update <MODID/Slug>`
 	- NOT YET IMPLEMENTED